 Operating in authorized shared spectrum involves enabling the radio transmission of AN and informing the surrounding TEs about the operating channel, transmit power, and other radio parameters.

 Once the AN is operating in the authorized shared spectrum, the ANC is responsible for controlling the radio transmission of NAs and TEs in the operating channels to meet the authorized shared access regulations in the given area.
+The authorization of the shared spectrum has to be renewed before the authorization expires.

 Detailed procedures